vishalkalola1/TestFlickr/README.md

 - dynamic fonts
 - Indroduce loading indicator
 - Introduce internet connectivity and failure and retry screens
 - Introduce async/await for better performance and clean architecture.
+- Image Cached Or might be use third party framework
+- Network API calling framework
+- Architecture
+- Error Handling

 ##### **Notes: The project works with Xcode 14.0 and above iOS 15 (Not sure about lower version might some apple api won't work) and the language used is Swift.
-And Run project into simulator land you to insert user location manually.**
+Must run project into simulator Or device not into swiftUI preview.
+SwiftUI preview can not able to open keyboard so you will not able to see recent search after search**

+### **Let me know if you still have difficulties to run code. or send me an email at vishalkalola196@gmail.com**